niazkhan0731/WannaChat-Project/README.md

 Currently, we're enhancing the platform with exciting features like user profiles, friend lists, and direct messaging. 🚀🌐

 Join us on this thrilling journey as we redefine the way people connect and communicate in real-time.
 Stay tuned for updates and the final release! 🌟

+We are temporarily using PythonAnywhere to host this website in order to view the updates live.
+You can check out what we have done so far here: https://wannachatglobal.pythonanywhere.com/